 Here are a few gentle thoughts to guide your decision:

-This isn’t about rushing or posing like someone else.
-A good boudoir session—especially for older women—is collaborative and sensitive.
+You set the pace.
+This is collaborative and sensitive.
 You deserve time, space, and care.

-3. You don’t need to feel “confident” to begin.
+You don’t need to feel confident to begin.
+Confidence often arrives after the moment, not before.